What is success in life?

 We are wired to measure success by our ability to differentiate ourselves positively from the group.
-If the group is down-talking you (i.e. calling you a failure, saying that you don’t have what it takes), this can be interpreted as evidence indicating that you are a failure.
+If the group is down-talking you (i.e., calling you a failure, saying that you don’t have what it takes), this can be interpreted as evidence showing that you are a failure.

 These stories and go on and on.
 There are plenty of examples of failure.
 My mother was told that she would never be good at math, but later became an engineer for North Group Grumman and Harris Corporation.

-I was told that I am too quiet and would have difficulty succeeding professionally in any field by my sixth grade English instructor.
+I was told that I am too quiet and would have difficulty succeeding professionally in any field by my sixth-grade English instructor.
 I can proudly say that my career is still a work in progress.
-Two Master’s degree and a doctorate later, I have had the opportunity to fill some great positions.
+Two master’s degrees and a doctorate later, I have filled some prominent positions.
 Now, I have my own business.

-I challenge YOU to recognize the patterns.
-The pattern is that, someone that is close to you or someone that you look up to, will tell you that you are not good enough.
+I challenge you to recognize the patterns.
+One pattern you might identify is someone close to you (or someone that you look up to) telling you that you are not good enough.
 They will tell you that you do not have what it takes.

 Do not let those seeds take root.
 Do not internalize this negativity.
 You have everything that you need to fulfill your destiny or purpose.
 Do NOT take negative feedback as evidence of failure.